 With the money he raised he bought material to build bee hives.
 Each former poacher received a bee hive.
 Every three months honey is ready to harvest.
 About 3 liters per hive.
 One bottle goes to the poacher and his family and two bottles get sold.
 Some money goes to buy more materials to build more bee hives.

-Talapia Fish Farming
+Tilapia Fish Farming

-Talapia fish are easily raised in ponds.
+Tilapia fish are easily raised in ponds.
 The reformed poachers started digging.
 Every week fish are harvested and divided up among the reformed poachers.
 Again, some are sold.
 In Moses’ true fashion, some money goes to the ex-poachers and some back to his organization to reinvest and pay for operational expenses.
 Expenses like fish food.

-This year (2017) Moses and his supporters marched again.
+In 2017 Moses and his supporters marched again.
 This time in two villages near the Queen Elisabeth National Park.
 More poachers turned in their spears and snares.
 More bee hives are being built and fish ponds dug.
 More wildlife is being saved.

 Moses has found a simple yet effective way to persuade wildlife poachers to embrace a more constructive livelihood.

 Saving The Pangolin